peca2345/ESPHome-modbus-wattmeter-DSM630MCT/README.md

 - for addresses that are write use the "number" class (you can then change their values in lovelace)
 - for each register you want to have in HA you have to create a separate sensor in ESPHome
 - as long as the address of the device is the same as some sensor, it doesn't matter
-- no need to set the wattmeter - works with default address 0x01
+- wattmeter works with default address 0x01

 ## Components:
 - ESP8266 / ESP32